Attention

 Benefits of using CTIS as the system:

-• Enables sponsors to apply to conduct the clinical trials in up to 30 European countries with a single online application.
+• Enables sponsors to apply to conduct clinical trials in up to 30 European countries with a single online application.

 • Provides national regulators with the ability to collaborate and process clinical trials in multiple countries.
 They can request more information from sponsors, authorize or reject a trial, and oversee a trial that has been authorized.